JackTulli/Minecraft9xLauncher/README.md

-Compile with openwatcom 1.9 will run on windows 95 and up. minecraft will only run on windows 98 and up. you must supply your own jars
+Compile with openwatcom 1.9 will run on windows 95 and up. minecraft will only run on windows 98 with kernelx and up. you must supply your own jars.
+I have only tested up to version 1.5.2. some minor changes would need to be made to use 1.6.4 and above.